-PAPER II: READING & LITERATURE
+PAPER II: READING & WRITING

-In Paper II the Assessment will consist of Reading and Writing Portfolios and the written Examinations.
+In Paper II the Assessment will consist of Reading Portfolio, Listening & Speaking and the Written Examinations.

 The Reading Portfolio includes - Reading Record for books read, critical responses, text talk or book talk, and book reviews by the students on teacher's guidance based on the criteria.
-The writing portfolio includes best pieces of writing, journal for books read, the process of writing etc.

-The portfolios is to be maintained for each student and must be assessed and awarded marks as the part of CA.
+The portfolio is to be maintained for each student and must be assessed and awarded marks as the part of CA.